gitter-badger/covenance/README.md

 key mapping to an `Array` of `Covenants`.

-`proto` and/or `klass` can each contain a `props` object that will be copied into the prototype of the resulting ABC prototype and/or itself.
+`proto` and/or `klass` can each contain a `props` object that will be copied into the prototype of the ABC and/or itself.

-The returned function will also have a method [implemented_by](#implemented-by).
+In addition to any `props`, the ABC will have a method [implemented_by](#implemented-by).

 ### <a name='implemented-by'></a> {ABCMeta MyABC}.implemented_by(Function fn)

-Call this whenever you implement an `ABCMeta` to ensure that its covenance is satisfied.
+Call this whenever you implement an `ABCMeta` to ensure that its `covenance` is satisfied.

 It has no side effects besides throwing errors in case your implementation isn't valid.